For Sentimental Reasons (Linda Ronstadt album)

-For Sentimental Reasons is an album by American singer, songwriter and producer Linda Ronstadt, released in late 1986.
+For Sentimental Reasons is an album by American singer Linda Ronstadt, released in late 1986.
 The album peaked at #46 on Billboard 200, as well as #3 on the Top Jazz Albums chart.

 It was the third consecutive Platinum-certified collaboration between Ronstadt and bandleader/arranger Nelson Riddle and Ronstadt's eleventh million-selling album overall.

 History

 For Sentimental Reasons was the final installment of the jazz trilogy that Ronstadt recorded with bandleader and arranger Nelson Riddle, who died during the making of this disc.
 Three of the tracks were conducted by Terry Woodson.
 The album's premier single release, "When You Wish Upon a Star", peaked at #32 in Billboard Magazine's Adult Contemporary chart at the end of 1986.
 It was assisted by a popular music video.
 John Kosh designed the album covers for the trilogy of albums Ronstadt recorded with Nelson Riddle.

-All tracks also included in the compilation "'Round Midnight", released on Asylum Records later in 1986.
+All tracks were also included in the compilation "'Round Midnight", released on Asylum Records later in 1986.